anshushunov/docs-gpt-java/README.md

 mvn spring-boot:run
 ```

-The project includes dependencies for LangChain4j, pgvector-jdbc and the OpenAI SDK.
+The project includes dependencies for LangChain4j (version 0.29.0 or later), pgvector-jdbc and the OpenAI SDK.

 ## Crawling documentation